 Dog-bite injuries are common, but often preventable.
 From puncture wounds and lacerations to broken bones and tissue infections, New York City dog owners may be held liable for harm inflicted by their pets.

 Dog bite law isn’t always straightforward, and every case is different.
-Following a dog attack, protect your interests by speaking with an experienced New York City injury lawyer at David Resnick & Associates, P.C.
+Following a dog attack, protect your interests by speaking with an experienced New York City dog bite injury lawyer at David Resnick & Associates, P.C.
 From Manhattan, we serve victims in all five boroughs.

 Contact us today to schedule a free case review.